Stress Management

 Breathe Deep

-The simple act of taking a deep breath sends a signal to the brain that it’s time to calm down.
-It also triggers the parasympathetic nervous system, responsible for “rest and digest” activities like slowing down heart-rate and lowering blood pressure.
+The simple act of taking a deep breath signals the brain to calm down and activates the parasympathetic nervous system, which governs “rest and digest” functions like slowing the heart rate and lowering blood pressure.
+Deep breathing, along with yoga for stress relief, is one of the most effective stress management techniques for maintaining calm and balance.

-Try this breathing exercise to reduce stress and promote calm: Inhale for a count of four, hold for a count of seven, then exhale for a count of eight.
+Try this breathing exercise for stress management: Inhale for a count of four, hold for a count of seven, then exhale for a count of eight.
 Such relaxation techniques for stress can be incorporated into your daily routine for better emotional control.
-Make this a daily habit as part of your stress relief exercises to keep your mind relaxed and focused.
+Make this a daily habit as part of your stress management exercises to keep your mind relaxed and focused.

 Move Your Body